EhsanGLB/nanoFluid4Foam/README.md

                           _| |_\   |_  _| |_     _| |_
                          |_____|\____||_____|   |_____|
 #------------------------------------------------------------------------------------------------#
-[                                    Author                                                      ]
+[                                    Authors                                                      ]
 [                 Ehsan Golab, Sharif University of Technology.                                  ] [                           Ehsan1996Golab@gmail.com                                             ]
+[                 Behzad Vahedi, FNRC, Shahid Beheshti University of Medical Sciences.           ] [                           BeziVahediii@gmail.com                                             ]

 #--------------------------------------description------------------------------------------------#

-nanoFluid4Foam is toolbox designed for OpenFOAM to produce nanofluid.
+nanoFluid4Foam is a toolbox designed for OpenFOAM to produce nanofluids.

 ### Where do I start? ###